 The hotel blends old Thai antiques and colorful modern art with a cool industrial interior design.
-Much of the original teak floors remain in addition to the teak staircase, but other areas feature modern lacquered concrete floors.
+Much of the original teak floors were preserved as was the teak staircase.
+Other areas feature modern lacquered concrete floors.
 There are big windows, countless hanging potted plants, and both functional and decorative vertical steel cable suspension wires.

-The hotel is reminiscent of an art gallery and has information podiums, hanging cable systems for artwork, open and glass enclosed display cases, and recessed lighting.
+The hotel is reminiscent of an art gallery and has information podiums, hanging cable systems for artwork, open and glass-enclosed display cases, and recessed lighting.
 There are also antique items on display using furniture and shelving collected from the families who once lived in the shophouses.
-Even several antique tools, such as a gold cable pulling machine and an old gas pump, are refurbished and now part of the décor.
+Several antique tools, such as a gold cable pulling machine and an old gas pump, are refurbished and now part of the décor.

 A Quick Look at the Amenities

 In addition to the industrial décor, the rooms have:

 - No shortage of three prong outlets and fast, reliable Wifi.
 Perfect if you travel with a lot of electronics!